khonsulabs/bonsaidb-www/content/blog/2022-02-05-announcing-bonsaidb-alpha.md

 ## {{ anchor(text = "Upgrading existing databases") }}

 There is no upgrade path from 0.1.0-dev.4.
-We have warned against using this project outside of experimentation, so we hope this is not an issue for anyone.
+Prior to this release, we warned against using this project outside of experimentation, so we hope this is not an issue for anyone.
 However, if this is devastating news to anyone, please reach out to us, and we can try to help.

 ## {{ anchor(text = "What does alpha mean?") }}

-We only released the first alpha once we felt reasonably confident we had a solid foundation.
+The biggest barrier to adoption was our own making: our README actively discouraged early-adopters except out of experimentation.
+We held off releasing this first alpha until after we were confident in the foundation we've laid.
 We expect bugs will be found, and we are certain that at least one user will lose data.
 It's just a fact of life.
-The alpha phase enables adventurous users to begin using BonsaiDb to help us find these issues before we label BonsaiDb stable.
+The alpha phase enables adventurous users to begin using BonsaiDb to help us find these issues before we label BonsaiDb "stable."

 We encourage users that attempt to use this in an environment where data loss would be detrimental to utilize and test the [backup and restore](https://bonsaidb.io/about/#backup-restore) functionality regularly.